schwilklab/lab-resources/methods/conductance-protocol.md

 This is the greatest tension created at the tips of the stem.
 See [[file:hydro.R][hydro.R]]

 Spin the stem for 5-6 minutes at the final RPM.
 This means you will need to set the centrifuge spin time for 7-8 minutes to allow time for the machine to reach the final speed.

+[TODO: note, Jacobsen and Pratt use 5-6 minutes.
+Some Sperry papers use 15 minutes.
+Check]

 ### "Fatigue correction" ###